Journal declarations of independence

-- Announcement about the launch of the new journal (includes a statement on pricing policy).
+- Announcement of the launch of the new journal (includes a statement on pricing policy), January 17, 2007.

-- Find news about the resignation in the following: August 10, 2006 blog post by Peter Woit, October 26, 2006 article in the New York Sun, October 27, 2006 ACRLog post, November 10, 2006 article in the Chronicle of Higher Education (accessible only to subscribers), January 25, 2007 article in Nature (accessible only to subscribers), and May 2007 issue of the Notices of the AMS.
+- Find news about the resignation in the following: August 10, 2006 blog post by Peter Woit, October 26, 2006 article in the New York Sun, October 27, 2006 ACRLog post, November 10, 2006 article in the Chronicle of Higher Education (accessible only to subscribers), January 25, 2007 article in Nature, and May 2007 issue of the Notices of the AMS.

 - Coverage in OAN for October 26, 2006.
 Further details noted in OAN for October 27, 2006.

 - In June 2007, the Association for Symbolic Logic (ASL), having been dissatisfied with "unsatisfactory relations" with Springer, launched a "successor" journal to the Journal of Philosophical Logic with Cambridge University Press.
 For details on the Review of Symbolic Logic, see the ASL president Penelope Maddy's letter to the association's members below.

 - In August 2007, the editorial board of K-Theory resigned, citing Springer's exorbitant pricing structures and slow production times as the reasons for doing so.
 Unlike other similar declarations by editorial boards, this split was particularly contentious.
 Anthony Bak, one of the editors who resigned, withheld articles for publication in K-Theory for over a year, which he then offered publication in the newly created Journal of K-Theory (see linked texts below for additional information).